Lee County, Kentucky

 • 2010s: Efforts to diversify the local economy, including tourism and outdoor recreational activities, are undertaken to reduce reliance on extractive industries.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Lee County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Lee County, Kentucky.